lorents/shaper/README.md

 ---------

 - Use logic operators to create complex 2D shapes out of primitives
-- Fill any shape with color, texture, another shape, or even a totally custom shader
+- Fill any shape with color, texture, or even a totally custom shader
 - Animate shapes with a functional reactive approach
 - A nomadic API makes programming a breeze, while still maintaining an immutable object graph
+- Constructing shapes using the Node editor will also be possible (when constructor arguments is supported)

 Example
 -------